donalmurtagh/migrate-2-grails3/README.md

 #### Arguments

-- `path-to-grails3-project` the *relative* path from the Grails 2.x project to the empty Grails 3.x project
+- `path-to-grails3-project` the *relative* path from the Grails 2.x project to the Grails 3.x project

 ### Automatic Migration Tasks